 Spanish Citizenship by Naturalization

 You can become a naturalized citizen through legal and continuous residency in Spain for between 1 -10 years.
 The residency requirement depends on where you come from and your circumstances.
 You can have a look at qualifying Spain visa and residency permit options here.
+Our How to Move to Spain guide will help you plan your move.

 The standard requirements for all new nationals apply (see below for more details.)